 I’ve been working my way through some of the classics I missed.
 So far: Middlemarch (tough to absorb in audio of mixed narrators, so I followed along in a paperback), several Edith Wharton novels and Uncle Tom’s Cabin (the reader was brilliant, quite theatrical in his reading).
-My latest listen is one of my all-time favorite books, Willa Cather’s My Antonia.
+A recent listen was one of my all-time favorite books, Willa Cather’s My Antonia.
 Also have on my download list some works by John Muir and the British travel writer Isabella Bird.
 Continue reading →

 Chilkat women and girls in Alaska, by Eliza Scidmore (Source: National Anthropological Archives, Smithsonian Institution)